wayofnumbers/wayofnumbers.github.io/content/no-human-can-beat-alphago-so-what-3401b40fa0f0.md

 Title: No Human Can Beat AlphaGo, and It’s a Good Thing
+Subtitle: Why Go master Lee Se-Dol should not feel sorry for losing to AlphaGo
 Slug: no-human-can-beat-alphago-so-what-3401b40fa0f0
 Date: Thu Jan 30 11:13:52 CST 2020
 Category: Machine Learning